-No fewer than 3,324 times this question was entered into a search engine over the past 12 months.
+No fewer than 3,324 times this question was entered into a search engine over a 12 month period.

 Think about that for a moment.
 3,324 poor souls own a dog who has caused them to have to type those words out on their phone or computer in an effort to discover why their dog ‘loves’ them in this way.

 But guess what?
 If you think that’s weird, odd, random - as Bachman–Turner Overdrive once proclaimed, you ain’t seen nothing yet!

 We decided, because nobody else has, that we’d take a look at seven totally random dog-related questions that have been typed into a search engine at least 1,000 times over the past year.
 We shall examine them and in some cases, we might even be able to answer them.